bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

 Bash Settings
 -------------

-A productive Bash experience is best achieved by enabling and using the newer features the shell has made available.
+A more productive Bash experience is achieved by enabling and using the newer features the shell has made available.

 The Bash shell is configured through a `.bashrc` file in a user's home